-- 4.14 The CIL appraisal tests all forms of commercial development broken down into use class order categories.
+4.14 The CIL appraisal tests all forms of commercial development broken down into use class order categories.
 For completeness the appraisal includes a sample of sui generis uses.
-A typical form of development that might emerge during the plan period, is tested within each use class. - 4.15 The density assumptions for commercial development will be specific to the development category.
+A typical form of development that might emerge during the plan period, is tested within each use class.

+4.15 The density assumptions for commercial development will be specific to the development category.
 For instance the floorplate for industrial development is generally around 50% of the site area to take account of external servicing, storage and parking.
 Offices will vary significantly dependent on location, town centre offices may take up 100% of the site area whereas out of town locations where car parking is a primary consideration, the floorplate may be only 25% of the site area.
-Food retailing generally has high car parking requirements and large site areas compared to floorplates. - 4.16 The viability model also makes allowance for net:gross floorspace.
+Food retailing generally has high car parking requirements and large site areas compared to floorplates.

+4.16 The viability model also makes allowance for net: gross floorspace.
 In many forms of commercial development such as industrial and retail, generally the entire internal floorspace is deemed lettable and therefore values per sqm and construction costs per sqm apply to the same area.
 However in some commercial categories (e.g. offices) some spaces are not considered lettable (corridors, stairwells, lifts etc.) and therefore the values and costs must be applied differentially.
-The net:gross floorspace ratio enables this adjustment to be taken into account. - 4.17 The table below illustrates the commercial category and development sample testing as well as the density assumptions and net:gross floorspace ratio for each category.
-In acknowledgement of consultation responses to initial retail viability work more detailed assessment of retail viability has been undertaken in respect to use and scale of development to reflect the type of general retail (A1-A5) and food supermarket (A1) development considered likely to emerge over the plan period.
+The net: gross floorspace ratio enables this adjustment to be taken into account.

+4.17 The table below illustrates the commercial category and development sample testing as well as the density assumptions and net: gross floorspace ratio for each category.
-Commercial Development Sample Typology Unit Size & Land Plot Ratio

 Plot Ratio

-Unit Size Sqm % Gross:Net Sample
+Unit Size Sqm % Gross: Net Sample

 Industrial B1b B1c B2 B8 1000 200% 1.0 Factory Unit

 Office B1a 1000 200% 1.2 Office Building

 Food Retail A1 3000 300% 1.0 Supermarket

 General Retail A 1 - A5 300 150% 1.0 Roadside Type Shop Unit

 Residential Inst C2 4000 150% 1.2 Care Facility

 Hotels C3 3000 200% 1.2 Mid Range Hotel

 Community D1 200 150% 1.0 Community Centre

 Leisure D2 2500 300% 1.0 Bowling Alley

 Agricultural 500 200% 1.0 Farm Store

 Sui Generis Car Sales 1000 200% 1.0 Car Showroom

 Sui Generis Vehicle Repairs 300 200% 1.0 Repair Garage